ULHPC/tutorials/advanced/CUDA/README.md

 - How do you expect the refactor to affect the reported run time of addVectorsInto?
 - Once again, record the results.

-File `vectoradd2.cu` contains one implementation.
+File `vectoradd2.cu` is one implementation.

 ### Asynchronous memory prefetching